teambit/docs/docs/getting-started/compose-components/use-dependencies.md

 import React from 'react';
 import { Heading } from '@bitorg/experience.templates.ui.heading';
 ```
+[`Package name`](/packages/package-name) for a component is by default, computed from its [Component ID](/components/component-id) and can be customized to different conventions.

 Congrats you have added a new dependency for your component!
 You can view your new component dependency with `bit show`.
 Bit now recognizes `templates/ui/heading` as a dependency of your component.